 Spray the entire plant, being sure to get the undersides of every leaf and any crevasses.
 Ensure that you spray the leaves’ undersides where pests, larvae, and eggs can hide.

 During pest infestations, you must reapply every other day for 14 days.

 As a preventative, you will need to do one application every 14 days.

 Soil soaks are much easier to apply, especially with larger plants.

-Try to avoid splashing the stem, trunk, or any exposed roots, and aim to cover the ground in a radius, so you cover most of the root area.
+Try to avoid splashing the stem, trunk, or any exposed roots, and aim to cover the ground in a radius so you can cover most of the root area.